 Top-level roles in the public and private sector have rounded out his cultural relations and senior arts administrator expertise, allowing collaboration with global leaders in performing arts management.

 In 2014, he has been appointed as one of the youngest members ever elected to the Board of Directors of Fondazione Teatro dell’Opera di Roma (Rome Opera House).
 In 2015, he has been appointed as Member of the Board of Directors of Fondazione Accademia Musicale Chigiana di Siena and in 2016 as Member of the Board of Directors of Conservatorio di Musica Benedetto Marcello di Venezia (Venice, Italy).

 Today, he serves on numerous Board of Directors, including the Italian Association for Cultural Economics.
-He is Honorary Board Member of the Armenian State Symphony Orchestra.

 Former Associate Director at IMG Artists, Advisor for International Development and Special Projects at Royal Opera House Muscat in Oman, he served for six years as Assistant to the Superintendent for international development and external relations of the Rome Opera House (Fondazione Teatro dell’Opera di Roma).

 He served as the Director General for the International Chamber Music Festival ClassicheFORME, founded by internationally acclaimed pianist Beatrice Rana, in the heart of Salento (Apulia, Italy) and Lead for Italy of Sound Diplomacy, the leading global consultancy advising cities, governments, tourism boards and large organisations on music and night time economy policy.